 - A copy or original of a current utility bill (including a cell phone bill), bank statement, paycheck, government check or other government document (including those issued by a public college or university) that shows the voter's name and current address (but not a notice of an election or a voter registration notification sent by a Board of Elections).
 See the box below.

 Colleges and universities may issue students living on campus a "proof of residence form" with a current address that students can use as voter ID.
-Case Western Reserve University students living in on-campus housing can visit their Area Office (Fribley Commons or Wade Commons) or the Office of University Housing (24 Thwing Center) to request a Proof of Residence Form.
+Click here for additional details of how to get your form!

 Provisional ballots: If you do not have any of the above forms of identification you may provide either your Ohio driver’s license or state identification number (which begins with two letters followed by six numbers) or the last four digits of your Social Security number and cast a provisional ballot.
 Once the information is reviewed and verified by the board of elections, your ballot will be counted.